Types of complaint we see

 But if there’s a clear record from the time, including the reasons why the investment risk was suited to the customer, and we’re satisfied that you explained everything clearly, it’s unlikely we’d decide the customer had a different attitude to risk from the recorded one.

 Information your business provided about the investment

 Transparency isn’t the same as suitability.
 Providing customers with product literature explaining the features and risks of an investment doesn’t absolve you from responsibility if the product was unsuitable.

 Customers are entitled to rely on the advice they receive.
-They can’t be expected to second guess personal recommendations given to them by an adviser.
+They can’t be expected to be very cautious about accepting personal recommendations given to them by an adviser.

-But clear, personalised documentation directed at the customer can be persuasive evidence that the personal recommendation was suitable.
+But clear, personalised documents directed at the customer can be persuasive evidence that the personal recommendation was suitable.

-For example, when investigating a complaint, a ‘suitability report’ or ‘reasons why’ letter might persuade us that the customer was prepared to take the risks associated with the investment.
-That’s because the risks were clearly explained in terms that the customer could understand.
+For example, when investigating a complaint, a “suitability report” or “reasons why” letter might persuade us that the customer was prepared to take the risks associated with the investment.
+That’s because the risks were clearly explained in terms the customer could understand.

 If the customer was investing a significant amount, we’ll look at whether the business considered diversification (spreading the investment across a range of products or areas) when we consider whether the recommendation was suitable.
 Whether the amount is significant is likely to depend on: